Fed to keep providing aid and sees no rate hike through 2022

 The Fed also specified that it will buy $80 billion of Treasury securities a month and $40 billion in mortgage-backed securities.
 The central bank has been slowing its purchases from as high as $375 billion a month in March.
 But this is the first time that the Fed has indicated the size of the purchases it will pursue in the coming months.

+At a virtual news conference, Chairman Jerome Powell began by acknowledging the widespread protests in the aftermath of George Floyd’s killing that have called attention to racial injustices.

+“I want to acknowledge the tragic events that have put a spotlight on (issues of racism),” Powell said.
+“There is no place at the Federal Reserve for racism, and there should be no place in our society.”

-At a virtual news conference Wednesday afternoon, Chairman Jerome Powell is expected to drive home the message that the economy remains in need of extraordinary help despite recent despite glimmers of a possible recovery, including a government report Friday that employers surprisingly added jobs in May.
+The chairman stressed that the economy remains in need of extraordinary help despite recent despite glimmers of a possible recovery, including a government report Friday that employers surprisingly added jobs in May.

 Since March, the Fed has slashed its benchmark short-term rate, bought $2.1 trillion in Treasury and mortgage bonds to inject cash into markets and rolled out nine lending programs to try to keep credit flowing smoothly.
 Most analysts expect the Fed to pause and assess the economic landscape before embarking on any further actions, which could come at September’s meeting.